samindaa/RLLib/README.md

 Usage
 -----

 RLLib is a C++ template library.
-The header files are located in the `src` directly.
-You can simply include this directory from your projects, e.g., `-I./src`, to access the algorithms.
+The header files are located in the `include` directly.
+You can simply include/add this directory from your projects, e.g., `-I./include`, to access the algorithms.

 To access the control algorithms: